 PRIs are strategic investments, beyond grants, made by the Foundation for the specific objective of furthering the Foundation's charitable purpose.
 The production of income is not the primary driver of a PRI.
-The Foundation entered into eleven new PRI investments in 2022 and five in 2021.
+The Foundation entered into eleven new PRI investments in 2023 and 2022.
 The PRI portfolio includes loans to support the growth of key partners or institutions, equity investments to promote innovation and scale, and guarantees to address structural challenges within markets.